-Preservation services includes service revenues from processing cardiac and vascular tissues.
+Preservation services include service revenues from processing cardiac and vascular tissues.
 Our cardiac valves are primarily used in cardiac replacement and reconstruction surgeries, including the Ross procedure, for patients with endocarditis or congenital heart defects.
 Our cardiac tissues are primarily distributed in domestic markets.
 The majority of our vascular preservation services revenues are related to shipments of saphenous veins, which are mainly used in peripheral vascular reconstruction surgeries to avoid limb amputations.
 Competition with synthetic product alternatives and the availability of tissues for processing are key factors affecting revenue volume that can fluctuate from quarter to quarter.
 Our vascular tissues are primarily distributed in domestic markets.

 We continue to evaluate modifications to our tissue processing procedures in an effort to improve tissue processing throughput, reduce costs, and maintain quality across our tissue processing business.
-Preservation services revenues, particularly revenues for certain high-demand cardiac tissues, can vary from quarter to quarter and year to year due to a variety of factors including: quantity and type of incoming tissues, yields of tissue through the preservation process, timing of receipt of donor information, timing of the release of tissues for implant, demand for certain tissue types due to the number and type of procedures being performed, and pressures from competing products or services.
+Preservation services revenues, particularly revenues for certain high-demand cardiac tissues, can vary from quarter to quarter and year to year due to a variety of factors, including quantity and type of incoming tissues, yields of tissue through the preservation process, timing of receipt of donor information, timing of the release of tissues for implant, demand for certain tissue types due to the number and type of procedures being performed, and pressures from competing products or services.

-In the fourth quarter of 2020, we became aware that a supplier shipped to us a saline solution lot that we use in our tissue processing that contained some contamination in a small number of bottles of the solution lot.
+In the fourth quarter of 2020 we became aware that a supplier shipped to us a saline solution lot that we use in our tissue processing that contained some contamination in a small number of bottles of the solution lot.
 The contamination was identified by our in-process quality controls.
-The contaminated solution is currently estimated to have impacted a small percentage of tissue processed with this solution lot, causing us to write-off approximately \$826,000 of tissue in the fourth quarter of 2020.
-We currently believe that the remaining \$5.0 million in quarantined tissue processed with this lot of saline should be available to release for distribution at a later date.
-We believe that the written-off and quarantined tissue impacted the availability of tissue for distribution and had a negative impact on revenue in the first quarter of 2021.
-If the tissues held in quarantine are not released, we may record an additional write-off of up to \$5.0 million.
+The contaminated solution was estimated to have impacted a small percentage of tissue processed with this solution lot, causing us to write-off approximately \$826,000 of tissue in the fourth quarter of 2020.
+An additional \$5.0 million of tissue was quarantined in process pending further testing.
+Upon completion, and FDA acceptance of the testing, we began releasing tissue meeting our release criteria late in the second quarter of 2021.We believe that the written-off and quarantined tissue impacted the availability of tissue for distribution, which had a negative impact on revenue in the first quarter of 2021 and, to a lesser extent, the second quarter of 2021.
+However, our ability to release this quarantined and other tissue in the third quarter was negatively impacted by trained staffing availability.